Cholee took several theology classes during college and enjoys partaking in bible studies and diving deep into scripture.

 - Canonical: Official 27 books of the New Testament

-- Non-Canonical: Books deemed unnecessary for the New Testament; separate from the apocalypse
+- Non-Canonical: Books deemed unnecessary for the New Testament; separate from the Apocrypha

-- Apocalypse: Anonymous Jewish or Christian texts containing prophetic or symbolic visions that did not make it into the bible
+- Apocrypha: Anonymous Jewish or Christian texts containing prophetic or symbolic visions that did not make it into the bible

 - Theophilus: Lover of God

-Despite each gospel being written in different time periods and in completely different historical situations and locations, they have similar story lines and ideas of Jesus' life.
-Jesus' character and history is portrayed different in these works, yet they do not contradict each other.
-The different works compliment each other and provide a harmonious detailed description of Jesus' life.
+Despite each gospel being written during different time periods and in completely different historical situations and locations, they have similar storylines and ideas of Jesus's life.
+Jesus's character and history are portrayed differently in these works, yet they do not contradict each other.
+The different works compliment each other and provide a harmonious detailed description of Jesus's life.